fschenkels/docker-playground/README.md

 * The root project (`./docker-compose.yml`); and
 * The sub-project (`./sub-project/docker-compose.yml`)

-The current root project has some differences from the `main` branch's root project:
-1. The `local-httpbin` container has been moved to the `sub-project`;
-2. The `common` network has been converted into an external network, and now it is shared with the `sub-project`'s services;
+The `sub-project` has a `local-httpbin` container and a simple `fedora` container.
-3. There is a new service `root-fedora`, which extends the `sub-project`'s `fedora` service; and
+The root project has a service called `root-fedora`, which extends the `sub-project`'s `fedora` ; and a simple `nginx` container.
-4. The `separate` network has been removed.

-The `sub-project` has a simple `fedora` service connected to its `httpbin` service.
+There is an external network called `common` that connects the root project and the `sub-project`'s containers, with the exception of the `local-httpbin` container.
+The `local-httpbin` is only reachable by the `fedora` container through the `sub-project-network`.

+Notice that the `fedora`'s Dockerfile has 2 build stages.
+The first stage is used to build the `fedora` container and both the first and the second ones are used to build the `root-fedora` container.
+Additionally, the `root-fedora` container depends on the `nginx` container.

 Below you find a diagram that represents the current branch configuration:
 ```